-- Progression of abscess or to a cellulitis

-- -Consider additional drainage

-- -Consider antibiotics

-- -Consider hospitalization if systemically ill
+- Progression of abscess or to a cellulitis - -Consider additional drainage - -Consider antibiotics, or escalation of antibiotics as appropriate - -Consider hospitalization if systemically ill

 Decision to treat with antibiotics.

 At the time of this syllabus, for immunocompetent hosts, IDSA guidelines still advise I&D alone without antibiotics for small (mild) uncomplicated abscesses.
 Those with moderate to severe abscesses along with mild immunocompromised hosts, systemic symptoms or failed drainage are some factors where antibiotics would be favored.